digital-solutions-exercises/stock-exchange/README.md

 - i18next for translations
 - multiple components (chart)
 - connection with API
+- graphQL query to fetch stock history data from Yahoo Finance (it is stored to localstore to avoid calling API multiple times when page is reloaded)
 - router to dynamically handle pages
 - context, state
 - very good test coverage (npm run test)